Niceplace/config/README.md

 * Vim configuration and probably just the list of installed plugins

 ## Playbooks folder
+### Everything will be separated in roles / tasks with a global playbook according to ansible best practices

 All the necessary playbooks used to keep the env up to date with tools and configs are kept here